Department of Business and Innovation: Marketing

 - VI.
 Catalog Course Description

 - This course evaluates selling as a component of the marketing mix.
-Students examine effective selling and steps in the selling process in the consumer and industrial markets.
+Students examine effective selling, steps in the selling process, and the application of entrepreneurial mindset to the selling process.
 Topics include an analysis of consumers, motivation and communications, handling objections, closing techniques, and the role of the salesperson.

 - VII.
 Required Course Content and Direction